mjf1406/ozobot-maze/README.md

 2024/10/28

+- UI: added a link to instruction printables for each activity
 - UI: increased the size of the grid cell to 6mm and then 7mm to print test sheets
 - tips: fixed the phrasing now that we have 3 types of activities
 - UI: coordinates only render every 5 cells now and are labeled on all axes